That-Cool-Coder/is-it-rick/README.md

 - People can quickly check whether a URL leads to a verified Rick Roll, an unverified Rick Roll or is safe.
 - People can submit a URL as a Rick Roll, and when the URL is checked by another person, it will show as unverified.
-- URLs can not be verified except through manipulation of the database by server administrators.
-- User accounts exist
+- User accounts exist.
-- User accounts can be created from a command line utilty
+- User accounts can be created from a command line utilty.
+- There are two types of user accounts: normal and admin.
+- Users can view a list of recently submitted Rick Rolls.
+- Users can view a page showing info on a specific Rick Roll.
+On this page, admin users can verify or delete the Rick Roll.

 #### Planned

-- There is a set of managment pages that admins can access
-- In the management pages, Rick Rolls can be verified
-- In the management pages, fake Rick Rolls can be deleted
+(None)

 ## Program architecture and organisation